rvalentini/msk-topic-handler/README.md

 ## Usage

-A MSK-topic resource definition as part of a Cloudformation script looks like following:
+A MSK-topic resource definition as part of a Cloudformation script looks like the following:
 ~~~
 TestTopicA:
     Type: "Custom::MskTopic"